2i2c-org/infrastructure/docs/topic/billing/accounts.md

    part of.
 This is known as [consolidated billing](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidated-billing.html)

-So billing information is *always* associated with an AWS Account, *not* AWS Organization.
-This is a historical artifact - AWS Organizations were only announced [in 2016](https://aws.amazon.com/about-aws/whats-new/2016/11/announcing-aws-organizations-now-in-preview/), a good 9 years after AWS started.
+So billing information is *always* associated with an AWS Account, *not* an AWS Organization.
+This is a historical artefact - AWS Organizations were only announced [in 2016](https://aws.amazon.com/about-aws/whats-new/2016/11/announcing-aws-organizations-now-in-preview/), a good 9 years after AWS started.
 So if this feels a little hacked on, it is because it is!